ShubhamDhirani/Multi-Agent-AI-Assistant-using-LangChain-and-FastAPI/README.md

-# Ollama Chatbot
+# QnA Chatbot

-A simple, session-based command-line chatbot powered by LangChain and Ollama (Mistral model).
+A simple, session-based command-line chatbot powered by LangChain and Mistral LLM via Ollama.
 This project demonstrates how to build a conversational AI assistant that maintains chat history across sessions using JSON files.

 ## Features
 - **Session Management:** Create, resume, and clear chat sessions.
 Each session's history is stored in a separate JSON file.